Frequently Asked Questions

 How many days do you operate, and what are the times?

-We operate weekly sessions Monday through Thursday in Spring and Fall "semesters", with abbreviated 3-hour Saturday sessions twice a month during the year, and weekly sessions in the Summer.
+We currently operate weekly sessions Tuesday through Thursday in Spring and Fall "semesters", Saturday sessions once a month during the year, and weekly sessions in the Summer.
 The day begins at 9:15am for drop off for a 9:30am start time and ends at 1:30pm at pick up.
 For a full description of the daily schedule, please visit the Rhythm of the Day section.

 What is the ratio of Treeschoolers-to-adults at SOL Forest School?